|

 May 2008.

-2007-2008 Chair, AGA abstract review committee on Animal
+2007-08 Chair, AGA abstract review committee on

 diseases societies in the USA with an international membership.

-2007- Member, NIH Special Emphasis Panel
+2007- Member, NIH Special Emphasis Panel to review

-on Sex and Gender Factors Affecting Women’s Health (ZRG1 HOP-U).
+and Gender Factors Affecting Women’s Health (ZRG1 HOP-U).

-2007- Member, NIH Grant Application
+2007- Member, NIH Grant Application Review Council:

-Review Council: Neural Sciences and Disorders (NSD-C).
+Neural Sciences and Disorders (NSD-C).

-2005- Member, Advisory Board,
+2005- Member, Advisory Board, International Foundation

-International Foundation for Functional Gastrointestinal
+for Functional Gastrointestinal Disorders.

 2005- Member, NIH Grant Application